Find Cheap Auto Insurance Quotes in Your Area

 If your car's value is $4,000, it may not be prudent to pay a $1,000 deductible to fix cosmetic damage, regardless of whether you are planning to sell the car.
 The difference in sale price would likely not surpass your expenses.

-But if your car is worth $30,000, then a $1,000 payment is a much smaller percentage of your car's value, and repairing the damage is more likely to be a good investment when you sell.
+But if your car is worth $30,000, then a $1,000 payment is a much smaller percentage of your car's value, and repairing the damage is more likely to be a good investment.

-If you decide against professional repairs, then consider fixing the scratch yourself—especially if the scratch is deep.
-Going the DIY route won't look as perfect as a professional job, but exposed metal can rust and lead to more problems later—so it's best to fix it promptly.
+There's also the option to fix the scratch yourself if you decide against professional repairs.
+Going the DIY route won't look as perfect as a professional job, but exposed metal can rust and lead to more problems later — so it's best to fix it promptly.

 If you've discovered your car has been keyed, getting it repaired is fairly straightforward.
 How to fix your keyed car is much the same as filing any other auto insurance claim.